Spatial Analytics and Visualization (SAVI) Center

 The Department of Urban and Regional Planning; in collaboration with the SJSU Provost's Office and the Institute for Metropolitan Studies, launch a world-class university center focused on Geographic Information Systems (GIS) and urban spatial data science; the Spatial Analytics and Visualization (SAVI) Center at SJSU.
 Collecting faculty and students from around the University, the SAVI Center at SJSU uses the power of geography and Geographic Information Science to produce impactful research and professional services to serve our university departments, neighborhood organizations, public agencies and private sector entities in Silicon Valley and the Bay Area.
 The SAVI Center facilitates knowledge exchange in GIScience by organizing public events, bringing together scholars and professionals with unique expertise to present cutting edge research findings and hosting educational workshops on technological advances in spatial analytics and visualization.

-This project aims to visualize broadband availability vis-a-vis location of those who are in need of broadband access for remote education.
-This project focuses on the communities’ within the Assembly District 30 where; according to the Census 2018 estimates, one out of every three people is below 18 years old; who could be a student needing broadband service for the new academic year.
+Project summary: This project assessed and visualized broadband availability vis-a-vis the location of those who are in need of broadband access in the Assembly District (AD) 30 communcities.
+In AD 30; according to the Census 2018 estimates, one out of every three people is below 18 years old; who could be a student needing broadband service for the new academic year.
 A preliminary analysis revealed that the communities with a higher share of vulnerable households in this district are also the areas that have relatively lower broadband access fixed services.
-The outcome of this project; the broadband access web-map, will allow users to visualize, overlay and analyze broadband and the location of those who are in need of broadband access.
-The maps provide an interactive experience which enable detailed assessment of the areas that could face connectivity challenges in order to support both public and private sectors, and local communities to identify opportunities and gaps for a prepared return to school during the pandemic.
+This project was done in collaboration with the SJSU Lurie College of Education and resulted in a report and a broadband access web-map which allows users to visualize, overlay and analyze broadband and the location of those who are in need of broadband access.
+The results of this project enable detailed assessment of the areas that could face connectivity challenges in order to support both public and private sectors, and local communities to work towards closing a digital divide within the AD 30 communities.

 March 12, 2021